Einstein creates a new cosmos

 — Elizabeth Quill

 Einstein became world famous in 1919.
 That year, scientists measured the deflection of starlight as it passed by the sun during a solar eclipse.
-Einstein’s equations predicted that the light would be deflected by twice the amount that Newton’s theory predicted, and Einstein was right — a phrase that would come to be repeated again and again in the pages of Science News and elsewhere.
+Einstein’s equations of general relativity predicted that the light would be deflected by twice the amount that Newton’s theory predicted, and Einstein was right — a phrase that would come to be repeated again and again in the pages of Science News and elsewhere.
 At the time, Einstein didn’t appreciate that gravity could not merely bend light but also act like a lens; he had to be persuaded to write a paper about the phenomenon by a restaurant dishwater named Rudi W. Mandl in the 1930s.

 Today “gravitational lensing” is an invaluable tool for probing the cosmos.
 “Nature gives you a free magnifying lens,” says astrophysicist Tommaso Treu of UCLA.
 In fact, astronomers have exploited hundreds of lenses since the first example of lensing, when astronomers detected “twin quasars so identical” that they were probably the same object, Science News reported in 1979.
 By 1990, astronomer Daniel W. Weedman was already impressed by its victories: “Rarely in astronomy can such a simple theory as gravitational lensing be applied to such a wide range of observations,” he told Science News.
 And the uses have only expanded since.